jlcoto/front_end/projects/google_maps_api/README.md

 Follow these steps to run locally the app:
 1. Download / clone the repository.
-2. Launch a local server.
-If you have Python installed, you can launch a local server with [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html).
+2.  run app on `localhost:8080`.
+If you have Python installed, you can launch a local server with:

+- Python 3: `python -m http.server 8080`
+-Python 2: `python -m SimpleHTTPServer 8080`

-If you want to explore the app, feel check this page [here](http://htmlpreview.github.io/?https://github.com/jlcoto/front_end/blob/master/projects/google_maps_api/index.html).
+If you want to explore the app, feel check it [here](http://htmlpreview.github.io/?https://github.com/jlcoto/front_end/blob/master/projects/google_maps_api/index.html).

 ## Apis